-\subsubsection{The Training Environments}
+\subsection{The Training Environments}

+We have prepared one FNN and one RNN source prior.
+Dimensions of $\pmb\alpha$ and $\pmb\beta$ in (\ref{nn}) are the same, $512$.
+For the RNN model, the first $128$ elements of $\pmb \alpha$ serve as the hidden states.
 We always set $N=4$.
-Four randomly selected sources are mixed as $ \pmb x(i) = \sum_{j=-16}^{16} {\pmb A(j)} \pmb s(i-j) /(1+|j|) $, where all the elements in $\pmb A(i)$ are identically distributed Gaussian random variables.
-The normalized learning rate in (\ref{mu0}) is set to $0.01$.
-The absolute coherence in the proxy objective of (\ref{obj}) is estimated over $128$ frames.
+Four randomly selected sources are artificially mixed as $ \pmb x(i) = \sum_{j=-16}^{16} {\pmb A(j)} \pmb s(i-j) /(1+|j|) $, where all the elements in $\pmb A(i)$ are standard Gaussian random variables.
+The normalized learning rate in natural gradient descent is set to $0.01$.
+Absolute coherence in the proxy objective of (\ref{obj}) is estimated over $128$ frames.
 We choose to reset the mixing matrices with a probability of $0.02$ after each evaluation of proxy objective.
 The simulation batch size is set to $64$.
 The preconditioned stochastic gradient method in \cite{psgd} is used to optimize the neural network coefficients with default step size $0.01$ and a total of $20,000$ iterations.
 The final converged average absolute coherence is about $0.8$.

-\subsubsection{The Test Environments}
+\subsection{The Test Environments}

 The test speeches are convolutively mixed through randomly generated RIRs using the image source method \cite{rir}.
 Sizes of the simulated room are $({\rm Length}=5,\, {\rm Width}=4,\, {\rm Height}=3)$, all in meters.
 Locations of simulated microphones are randomly and uniformly distributed inside of a sphere with radius $0.1$ and centered at $(2, 2, 1.5)$, while the positions of simulated speech sources are also equally distributed outside of a sphere with radius $1$ and the same center location.
 To simulate fractional delays, we first generate the RIRs with sampling rate $48,000$ and then decimate them to sampling rate $16,000$.
-The wall reflection coefficients are set to $0.25$ such that the typical converged signal to interference ratio (SIR) for the separation of two sources is about $15$ dB.
-This SIR number is also representative for IVA tested on real world mixtures of two speech sources recorded in living rooms with low to moderate reverberations.
+The wall reflection coefficients are set to $0.25$ such that the typical converged signal-to-interference ratio (SIR) for the separation of two sources is about $15$ dB.
+This SIR number is also representative for IVA tested on real world mixtures of two speeches recorded in living rooms with low to moderate reverberations.

-\subsubsection{Test SIR Performance Comparisons}
+\subsection{Test SIR Performance Comparisons}

-We compare the three density models, i.e., the multivariate Laplace distribution, the learned FNN and RNN models, for speech separation with IVA using natural gradient descent.
-The scaling ambiguity is resolved by assuming that the diagonals of $\pmb H(\omega_k)$ are $1$.